JEFFREY L. DECKER

 Note: Heavy particles will lie down at the bottom.
 If there are numerous particles that settled, another feedstock might have been mixed.
-This would likely result to increased amount of emissions and risk for precipitation.
+This would likely result in an increased amount of emissions and risk for precipitation.

 These are some of the simple ways to check the quality of wood pellets being used.
 Most are just common sense, thus, these tests can be easily performed anytime at home.
 In this way, problems can be avoided.
 Likewise, good quality wood pellets provide lots of benefits.

 Consumers should watch out for those wood pellets that are sold cheaply in the market.
-A more costly wood pellets may be a pain the pocket, but you can ensure that what you are buying is cleaner, safer and more efficient.
+A more costly wood pellet may be a pain in the pocket, but you can ensure that what you are buying is cleaner, safer, and more efficient.

 Wood Pellets: From Trash to Cash

-Through the years, many countries commit themselves to discover new sources of energy other than those generated from non renewable resources.
-They continue to seek a different form of biomass fuel to obtain a sustainable energy that is at the same time effective.
+Through the years, many countries commit themselves to discover new sources of energy other than those generated from non-renewable resources.
+They continue to seek a different form of biomass fuel to obtain sustainable energy that is at the same time effective.

 It is a fact that wood is an alternative source of energy.
-When it undergoes into any transformational processing activity such as sawmilling, it could produce sawdust that are considered to be waste products that need to be discarded.
-However, because of constant innovation, these sawdust when compressed can become into a highly dense, solidified material termed as wood pellets.
-Instead of disposing these materials, these are now proven to be an effective alternative wood fuel.
+When it undergoes into any transformational processing activity such as sawmilling, it could produce sawdust that is considered to be waste products that need to be discarded.
+However, because of constant innovation, this sawdust when compressed can become a highly dense, solidified material termed as wood pellets.
+Instead of disposing of these materials, these are now proven to be an effective alternative wood fuel.

 Without a doubt, the demand for wood pellets is expected to increase.
 Due to their nonstop gain of popularity among the consumers, probably time will come that most heating systems will be utilizing wood pellets.
 With their strong appeal especially for those pro-environment groups, this type of fuel undeniably attracts many nations.

-It is such an amazing wonder that once; wood pellets were considered a trash which has no use at all.
-But with the strong will of several countries to cut down their over dependence to foreign fossil fuel, they make cash out of these wood pellets.
-It would only be a matter of time, when wood pellets production and utilization will boom and hit the world.
+It is such an amazing wonder that once; wood pellets were considered trash that has no use at all.
+But with the strong will of several countries to cut down their over-dependence on foreign fossil fuel, they make cash out of these wood pellets.
+It would only be a matter of time when wood pellets production and utilization will boom and hit the world.

 Wood Pellets: What, How and Why

 Wood pellets are biomass substance that is produced from sawdust.
-They are regular and small sized (between 4 and 20mm).
-They also contain moisture of below 10%.
+They are regular and small-sized (between 4 and 20mm).
+They also contain moisture below 10%.
 Moreover, they are solidified with high density.
 Most good quality wood pellets are generally pure and natural.
 They are free from any additives or chemicals.

 • Less volume to store